Increase productivity and focus by adopting these simple changes to your morning routine.

 While big milestones add meaning to your life, getting started to achieve them can be a challenge for any one of us.
 No one knows how to prepare for a triathlon in a day — but you can make small changes today to get you closer to where you want to be.
 Adopting micro-habits into your current routine helps break down current habits to make room for new areas of growth.

 About the author: Hi!
 My name is Jess Anderson, I am a technologist based in Louisville, Ky.
-I lead technology product and project management teams and am ‘mom’ to two school aged kids.
+I lead corporate technology product and project teams and am a freelance small business consultant.
+Two school-aged kids call me mom, of which I am proudest of all.
+I am in passionate pursuit of a well-balanced life and invite you to come along for the ride.
+Also find me writing on Medium.